-At Kumu, we use an automated billing system to accept payments for paid plans.
-Plans can be billed on either a monthly or annual basis, and if you choose to be billed on an annual basis, you'll receive a 20% discount.
+At Kumu, we use an automated billing system to accept payments for private projects and Pro workspace fees.
+Amounts can be billed on either a monthly or annual basis, and if you choose to be billed on an annual basis, you'll receive a 20% discount.

 We handle all payments with full PCI-compliance through Stripe, the industry standard, and you can use any credit card that is accepted by Stripe.
 We do not store any sensitive billing information on our own servers.